Index

-The Future
+The

-The International Writers Magazine: Quebec Adventures
+International Writers Magazine: Quebec Adventures

-Bonjour Blueberries: Off the Beaten Path in Quebec
+Blueberries: Off the Beaten Path in Quebec

 Kathleen Hegedus-Beeksma

-This treasure-trove of wonders begins with an exploration of the natural beauty.
-Saguenay-Lac-Saint-Jean is a mountainous region, reaching heights over 3000 feet, with the Saguenay River flowing through it.
-With so much wilderness, there are plenty of outdoor activities available if you have your own equipment and the skills to venture off on your own.
-If not, there are also plenty of supportive ways to enjoy all the natural offerings.
+Saguenay-Lac-Saint-Jean is rich in natural beauty.
+It is a mountainous region, reaching heights over 3000 feet, with the Saguenay River flowing through it.
+With so much wilderness, there are plenty of outdoor activities available. |

 Encircling Lac Saint Jean is a 272 kilometer bicycle path, Veloroute des Bleuets.
 Some sections of the path run directly alongside the lake.
-Other sections meander through meadows and traverse quaint small towns.
+Other sections meander through meadows and traverse quaint towns.
 When you want to take a break, you’ll find wonderful sandy beaches and numerous comfortable rest stops.
 The words casse croute will be added to your French vocabulary.
 It’s a snack bar.
-They’re common along the route, both beach-side and in the towns.
+They’re common along the route, both beachside and in the towns.
 Granted, they don’t represent the best of French cuisine, but they are convenient.

 The Sagenuay-Lac-Saint-Jean region is also home to a wide variety of wildlife, including whales.
 These magnificent creatures of the sea can be found here from May to October each year.
 Five species of whales are commonly seen in the St. Lawrence at Tadoussac: beluga, minke, finback, humpback, and the blue whale.
-If you sit on the rocks at the shore where the fjord meets the St. Lawrence, you will have a very good chance of seeing whales, many whales.
-Even a casual walk in the sand along the beach at Tadoussac may bring you a whale sighting, right in the bay.
-In fact, some belugas love the St. Lawrence so much that they make it their year-round home!
+If you sit on the rocks at the shore where the fjord meets the St. Lawrence, you will have a very good chance of seeing whales, many whales. |

 Saguenay-Lac-Saint-Jean Sidebar Information